Prince Harry Passes Helicopter Course

 The Prince spent 10 weeks fighting in Afghanistan from late 2007 into early 2008.
 He has expressed interest in returning to combat, although the Daily Telegraph reports that Lynx helicopters do not see too much action.

-If Harry continues on course, he will get in his wings in March 2010.Filed under British Royals
+If Harry continues on course, he will get in his wings in March 2010.Filed under The United Kingdom

 Tagged Military Training, Prince Harry of Wales.